-You work hard to put away money each month for your 401(k).
-And seeing the growth over the years helps you feel secure about your retirement.
+You work hard to put away money each month in your 401(k).
+Seeing the growth over the years helps you feel secure about your retirement.

-Finding the funds to cover the cost of college can be difficult.
-That’s why you may be tempted to use your 401(k) as a way to help pay for your child’s college education.
+Finding the funds to cover the cost of college can be difficult— you may be tempted to use your 401(k) as a way to help pay for your child’s college education.

 But is it the best idea?
 Let's dig in to what you can and can't do with your retirement—and what you should consider before you make your next move.